py5coding/py5book/developer/how_does_py5_work.md

 Exceptions are always caught and handled in Python.
 Error handling in py5 is complex; Java and Python cannot throw or handle each other's exceptions.

 When a Python exception is thrown, py5 will make it look like the Sketch has stopped by pausing the `py5.core.Sketch` instance.
 Pausing the Sketch instead of stopping it by throwing a Java exception is necessary to ensure py5 can reliably dispose of the Sketch window without also shutting down the Java Virtual Machine.
-Thrown exceptions have an unpredictable impact on Processing.
+Thrown exceptions have an unpredictable impact on Processing's internals.

 In Processing, when an exception is thrown, the exception can put the Sketch into a weird state that would complicate code that attempts to dispose of the Sketch window resources properly.
 That doesn't matter for a Processing Sketch because the Sketch window is terminated with a call `System.exit()`.
 This will shut down the Java Virtual Machine and as a consequence dispose of the Sketch window.
 In py5, calling `System.exit()` is not an option because it would make py5 unusable until you restarted your Python interpreter or Jupyter Notebook.

 ### 7. API Methods that Leverage the Processing Library Code

 Almost all of the code for py5's methods that leverage the Processing Library are written dynamically using py5generator's custom code template engine.
-The code for a typical function, minus the docstring, is very simple:
+The code for a typical function, minus the docstring, is austere:

 ```python
     def rect(self, *args):
         return self._instance.rect(*args)
 ```

 The `self._instance` attribute is the Java `py5.core.Sketch` instance created in step 1.
-Most of py5's methods are really simple wrappers of their underlying Processing Library methods.
+Most of py5's methods are really thin wrappers of their underlying Processing Library methods.
+Except for [](/reference/py5vector), all py5 class instances have an `_instance` attribute referencing the underlying Processing object.

 Code written with py5generator's template engine can be customized with decorators or overridden with Python code.